 Granada has it all.
 And if it doesn’t, it’s only a short drive away.
 I’ve taken day trips to the natural hot springs, the beach, to snowboard, chill by a lake, hike in the mountains and see waterfalls.

-Within the same day, you can ski in the snowy Sierra Nevada mountains and drive a couple hours to beaches on the Southern coast!
+Within the same day, you can ski in the snowy Sierra Nevada mountains and drive a couple of hours to beaches on the Southern coast!

 10. It will bring you back to reality